SalamOsman/Microarray-gene-expression-analysis-workflow-in-R/README.md

 # This workflow

 In the current workflow, a dataset (GLDS-3) containing intensities of gene expression using microarray assay was downloaded from NASA GeneLab (https://genelab.nasa.gov/).
+You'll be required to download all the libraries for running this workflow.
+Furthermore, provide the correct path to the repository containing downloaded microarray dataset adn run the pipeline step by step.

+Best wishes!

-# Suggestions!
+# Suggestions:

 abdussalam@precisionmedicine.pk